R2Northstar/NorthstarWiki/docs/installing-northstar/northstar-installers.md

 ## **AnActualEmerald:** Papa

-cli mod manager and Northstar installer written in Rust.
-Available for Linux as .deb and .msi windows installer.
+Command-line only mod manager and Northstar installer written in Rust.
+Available for Linux as `.deb` and `.msi` Windows installer.
 Or build from source.
-Can install, uninstall, and update mods from Thunderstore
+Can install, uninstall, and update mods from Thunderstore.

 {% embed url="https://github.com/AnActualEmerald/papa" %}